Vietnam

 A First Time Traveler’s Guide to Vietnam

-Vietnam – a country with 3,000 kilometers of tropical coastline, tantalizing cuisine, fascinating history, and captivating culture, is a sought-after destination for travelers across the world.
+Well, a country with 3,000 kilometers of tropical coastline, tantalizing cuisine, fascinating history, and captivating culture, this is a sought-after destination for travelers across the world.
 Whether you’re a beach lover, an art enthusiast, a passionate foodie, or an adventure seeker, Vietnam offers something extraordinary for everyone.

 Personally, Vietnam holds a special place in my heart as it was the last country I visited before the global pandemic disrupted our lives.
 I cherished unforgettable moments in Saigon and went on to explore the charming destinations of Nha Trang and Da Lat.